NE-Collegiate-Cyber-Defense-League/website/content/en/about/index.md

 For more information on becoming a League supporter, please contact us at sponsor@neccdl.org

-Annual competitions are also made possible by a dedicated cadre of volunteers, if you or your organization are interested in volunteering for the league or in the cyber defense competition, please contact us at contact@neccdl.org or visit the volunteering page.
+Annual competitions are also made possible by a dedicated cadre of volunteers, if you or your organization are interested in volunteering for the league or in the cyber defense competition, please contact us at contact@neccdl.org.